materialgram/materialgram/README.md

 - Increased upload speed
 - Improved spoiler animation
 - Use sentence case for buttons
+- Improved sticker pack menu.
+Button layout like on mobile + ability to copy the author's id
 - Show the approximate date of account creation in the profile

 ## Build instructions